karllhughes/learn/_posts/2020-09-26-styleguide.md

 > There is currently a lively, ongoing controversy among many computer scientists and other professional in the field of software development: theories are being spun and arguments are being conducted among them about whether the use of tabs to designate indentation in a document is superior to the use of spaces for the same purpose.

+#### Avoid Gatekeeping

+Write for an international audience of developers from a wide range of backgrounds, races, ethnicities, cultures, and experience levels.
+To that end, avoid language that is exclusionary or encourages "gatekeeping."

+Good:

+> Fork the `main` branch and make the appropriate changes.

+Bad:

+> *Obviously*, you *simply* fork the `master` branch before making the appropriate changes.

+Use the [OpenGates Checklist here](https://opengates.dev/checklist/) to ensure you're not writing in a way that excludes others.

 ### Content

 #### The Introduction